Hacking Zrythm

 for details.

-In addition to GTK/GLib variables, Zrythm understands the following environment variables.
+In addition to GTK/GLib variables, Zrythm understands the environment variables mentioned in the Environment Variables section in the user manual.

 GTK inspector can be used to inspect UI widgets and change their properties live (while the application is running).